A conservatory roof replacement can transform an existing conservatory into a more comfortable space that will last for many years to come.

 This means that the windows that supported the roof before are now being asked to carry a heavier load:

 - If they are PVCu windows, the frame’s profile will need to include steel reinforcing inside.
-Some discreet pilot-hole investigation or magnet testing may be needed to confirm this.
+Some discreet pilot-hole investigation or magnet testing may be necessary to confirm this

 - Without a steel core reinforcement, changing from a polycarbonate sheet roof to a solid one will require replacement windows or a new supporting framework.

 By itself, this project will not create a habitable extension that can be made open plan to the home; work to the roof alone is not enough.
 You may decide to revamp the structure or replace it entirely.